The Development of ANITA

 "Intricate Moulding in ABS Plastic

-[above] is described by the makers, GEC (Engineering) Limited, Erith, as being particularly complex.
+A moulded plastics casing shown here [above] is described by the makers, GEC (Engineering) Limited, Erith, as being particularly complex.
 This component forms the casing of the new Anita electronic desk calculator being marketed in the United Kingdom by Sumlock-Comptometer Limited.

 The casing is of fabricated construction comprising 13 moulded items varying in weight from 0.13 to 50 oz.
 It is made of Cycolac T, an ABS plastic.
 This is said to have been chosen because of its strength and good surface finish.

 The Moulded Plastics Division of GEC comment that because of the intricate nature of the design, several new techniques were evolved.
 One of the problems was the variation in thickness particularly at the points where bosses and fixing brackets were required.
-This was largely overcome, they add, by casting these bosses and brackets as separate items and then dovetailing and cementing them into position on the main component afterwards.
+This was largely overcome, they add, by casting these bosses and brackets as separate items and then dovetailing and cementing them into position on the main component afterwards."

 For improved fire-retardation properties the ABS (Acrylonitrile-butadiene-styrene) mouldings were later replaced by Polycarbonate.